gravitational/gravity/docs/5.x/testplan.md

 root$ gravity resource create environ.yaml --confirm
 ```

-- [ ] Verify the operation completes.
+- [ ] Verify the operation completes successfully.
   - [ ] Verify the environment inside the container has been updated on each node (the environment variables have been added to the /etc/container-environment).
   - [ ] Verify that services have the environment applied.
-(Can be verified by checking that a process's environment contains the variables - `/proc/<pid>/environ`)
+Choose `dockerd` process for verification and check that `/proc/$(pidof dockerd)/environ` contains the configured environment variables.

 ### Cluster Configuration update

-This scenario updates the cluster configuration/ Prerequisites: multi-node cluster with at least 1 regular node.
+This scenario updates the cluster configuration.
+Prerequisites: multi-node cluster with at least 1 regular node.
+Regular node is necessary to test both master and regular node update paths.

 [config.yaml]
 ```yaml